 As difficult as it is to discuss trust, I’d like to touch upon the Trusting dimension of the Culture Map created by Erin Meyer.
 As always, I’ll start by briefly explaining what the two dimensions of this scale are and then deep dive into some examples from Meyer’s book as well as my own thoughts on the topic of course.

-Before I start going into details on that topic, I’d like you to honestly answer a couple of questions:
+Before going into details, I’d like you to honestly answer a couple of questions:

 - What makes you build trust with someone at work?